WaywardGame/troposphere/README.md

 # Troposphere
 Adds a magical world of clouds!

 Fly up into the cloud world with a brand new item called the "Nimbus".
-You can expect to find new items, uses, terrain, and even monsters.
+You can expect to find new items, uses, terrain, and even creatures.
 You can even take a peek at the world down below.
 But make sure not to fall down!

 ## Cloning:
 ```